GShwartz/HandsOff-OLD/README.md

 ### Main Features ###
 - Grab Screenshot from the Remote Station
-- Run Anydesk On The Remote Station
+- Run Anydesk On The Remote Station: <br />
+  * If anydesk isn't installed on the remote machine, the app downloads and installs & runs it. <br />
 - View Remote Station's Last Restart Time
 - View Remote Station'sSystem Information
 - View & Kill Remote Station's Running Tasks